Pet Circle

 Is a ferret for you?

-Ferrets will also have a distinctive odor that persists with less intensity after they are desexed.
-Finally, they can live for up to 10 years, and will often need more specialized veterinary care, especially as they get older.
+Ferrets will also have a distinctive odour that persists with less intensity after they are desexed.
+Finally, they can live for up to 10-12 years, and will often need more specialised veterinary care, especially as they get older.

 How to find a good ferret breeder or rescue